modelica/MA-Bylaws/MA-Bylaws.md

 A decision on dissolution may only be made after the matter has been approved by The Board.

+The remaining funds will be donated to other non-profit organizations with similar goals as MA.

 ## § 12 Assembly meetings of the Modelica Association ##

 The Assembly determines dates for Assembly meetings during the year.